 Steps to Prevent Falls:

 Talk with your doctor about health issues, such as osteoporosis, your Vitamin D level, medications, difficulty with hearing or vision, or if you feel faint, off-balance or dizzy.
-If you have dizzy spells, your doctor may recommend you see a specialist to help.
+If you have dizzy spells, your doctor may recommend you see a specialist for help.
 Your doctor or pharmacist can also look at your medications to check for side effects that can make you dizzy or affect your coordination.
-Don't forget to ask about over-the-counter medicines like Tylenol PM.
+Don't forget to ask about over-the-counter medicines like allergy medications, sleep aids and pain killers.

 Make your home safer, remove things you could trip or slip on, maintain good lighting and nightlights, and install strong grab bars and handrails.
 As we age, our eyes often need more light than we realize.